Updated on 3/8/2023

 - Mindful walking is all about being aware of our surroundings.
 This helps us feel grounded.

 - It is completely up to you how long your walk is.
 The most important thing is to feel each step you take.
-When you go for your walk, incorporate the 5 senses exercise if you’d like—pinpoint things, such as sounds or smells, that maybe you didn’t before.
+When you go for your walk, incorporate the five senses if you’d like—pinpoint things, such as sounds or smells, that maybe you didn’t before.

 - Meditation helps our minds to calm our thoughts.